 When will my presentation take place?

-The program conference will be posted here.
+The SMA 2020 Conference Program can be found here.
 Please check for updates.
 If the information that you’re looking for is not yet posted, it means that we’re still finalizing the program.
 Thanks for your patience.

 What is the language of the SMA 2020 Conference?